 Every lab is different and it also depends on the day.
 If a lab has less volume, the turnaround time is faster, more volume and it will take longer.
 Most results come back in 1–2 days, but some can longer.
 If it has been more than 2 days – try contacting the assessment centre directly if they gave you a phone number or email.
 Otherwise, you can call us (1-800-660-5853 extension 2222) to see if we can help find your results.

 - If you provided your health card at the time of testing, you can check your results online.
 You will need your health card again to access your results as there is a number on the back of the card you will need to enter.

 - If you provided your health care provider’s information at the time of testing, a copy of the results will be sent to them.
 You can call your health care provider to see if they have received the results or they may call you if that is part of their practice.

-- If after 7 days, you still cannot locate your results online or you cannot reach your health care provider, you can call the Health Unit at 1-800-660-5853 and we can try and track it down for you.
+- If after 2 days, you still cannot locate your results online, through the assessment centre or your health care provider, you can call the Health Unit at 1-800-660-5853 extension 2222 and we can try and track it down for you.